salim-mrw/Component-System/README.md

 composer require salim-mrw/component-system
 ```

 Once the component is installed, you can use it in your PHP code by including the appropriate namespace.
-For example, to use the `MyComponent` class, you would use the following code:
+For example, to use the `component` class, you would use the following code:

 ```php
 use salim-mrw/component-system/component;